pmalhaire/making_a_comic/time_and_money.md

 ###Panel 34:

-`Molly(unconcerned)` So you can see your friends.
+`Molly(synical)` So you can see your friends.
 `Lenny(felling attacked)` I am calling you right now.
-`Molly(not caring)` Yes, because you are broke, at least it gave me the opportunity to hear about you.
+`Molly(indifferent)` Yes, because you are broke, at least it gave me the opportunity to hear about you.

 ###Panel 35: